RagnarGrootKoerkamp/sassy/README.md

 and supports both ASCII and DNA.

 Highlights:
-- Sassy uses bitpacking and SIMD.
+- Sassy uses bitpacking and SIMD (both AVX and NEON supported).
   Its main novelty is tiling these in the text direction.
 - Support for _overhang_ alignments where the pattern extends beyond the text.
 - Support for (case-insensitive) ASCII, DNA (`ACGT`), and